 Would I recommend this at 9.9 out of 12 mugs?

-If you look at my ratings, I enjoy Sarsaparilla Brews the best and would highly recommend a six-pack.
-However, this may not be for you if you like a heavier root taste with many other dominant flavors, such as wintergreen or anise!
+Upon reviewing my ratings, I find that Sarsaparilla Brews is my preferred beverage.
+I highly recommend purchasing a six-pack.
+However, this may not suit individuals who prefer a more robust root flavor with additional dominant notes, such as wintergreen or anise.

 OTHER RATINGS